“Management is, above all, a practice where art, science and craft meet.” – Henry Mintzberg.

 1. Complete Your Foundational Education

 You do not need a specific undergraduate course to become a Project Manager.
-After completing a bachelor’s degree, you can easily earn a project management certification or pursue a master’s in project management.
+After completing a bachelor’s degree, you can easily earn a project management certification or pursue an MBA in project management.
 If you intend to work in a particular field like IT, you should complete your bachelor’s in that sector.
 Although some Project Managers are involved in general business-related areas, some specialise in a specific industry like construction or IT.
 So, you can either opt for a bachelor’s degree in that field or select a particular specialisation in master’s with project management.

 2. Pursue Certification